Extremelyd1/HKMP/README.md

 The key-binds are stored in integer form, to find which key corresponds to which integer, please consult [this list](https://gist.github.com/Extremelyd1/4bcd495e21453ed9e1dffa27f6ba5f69).

+In addition to the pause menu UI, there is a chat window that allows users to enter commands.
+The chat input can be opened with a key-bind (`T` by default), which feature the following commands:
+- `connect <address> <port> <username>`: Connect to a server at the given address and port with the given username.
+- `host <start|stop> [port]`: Start a server on the given port or stop an existing server.
+- `list`: List the names of the currently connected players.
+- `set <setting name> [value]`: Read or write a setting with the given name and given value.
+- `announce <message>`: Broadcast a chat message to all connected players.

+### Authentication/authorization
+Each user will locally generate an auth key for authentication and authorization.
+This key can be used to whitelist and authorize specific users to allow them to join the server or execute commands that require higher permission.

+- `whitelist [args]`: Manage the whitelist with following options:
+  - `whitelist <on|off>`: Enable/disable the whitelist.
+  - `whitelist <add|remove> [name|auth key]`: Add/remove the given username or auth key to/from
+  the whitelist.
+If given a username that does not correspond with an online player, the username will be added to the 'pre-list'.
+Then if a new player with a username on this list will login, they are automatically whitelisted.
+  - `whitelist <clear> [prelist]`: Clear the whitelist (or the pre-list if `prelist` was given as argument).
+- `auth [name|auth key]`: Authorize the online player with the given username or auth key.
+- `deauth [name|auth key]`: De-authorize the online player with the given username of auth key.

 ### Standalone server
 It is possible to run a standalone server on Windows, Linux and Mac.
 The latest executable of the server can be found on the [releases page](https://github.com/Extremelyd1/HKMP/releases).
-For Linux and Mac, the server can only be run with [Mono](https://www.mono-project.com) installed.
+For Linux and Mac, the server can be run with [Mono](https://www.mono-project.com) installed.
-After installing Mono, the same executable can be run using `mono HKMPServer.exe [args]`.
+After installing Mono, the same executable can be run using `mono HKMPServer.exe [port]`.
+Currently, the only command-line argument is the port that the server should be hosted on.
+If the argument is not given, the program will prompt the user for a port.

 The server will read/create a settings file called `gamesettings.json`, which can be changed to alter the default startup settings of the server.
-Alternatively, settings can be changed by running commands on the command line.
+Alternatively, settings can be changed by running the settings command on the command line.
-The following are the available commands:
-- `set <setting name> [value]`: Read or write a setting with the given name and given value.
-  To get a list of available settings, please see the subsections below.
+In addition to the commands described above, the standalone server also has the following commands:
 - `exit`: Will gracefully exit the server and disconnect its users.
-- `list`: Will list the currently connected users to the terminal.

 ### Settings
-The interface of the mod also contains a client and server settings menu.
-The details for these are given in the following subsections.
+There are a lot of configurable settings that can change how the mod functions.
+The client settings are available in the pause menu UI of the mod, while the sever settings can be changed with the settings command.

 #### Client settings
 The client settings contain the following entries: